liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

    (1) New design methods for OS, which is based on using AI/ML technologies.
 The latest thinking and efforts are in **<span style="color:#953734;">ACM TOS-2024</span>**.

-   (2) Designing new scheduling mechanisms on large-scale servers to improve performance, QoS, resource utilization, and save energy.
-Our scheduling mechanism works well in the modern Cloud environment, which embraces many Latency-critical applications, best-effort applications, and microservices.
-The latest study and a series of our efforts can be accessed via this [**Link**](https://arxiv.org/abs/1911.13208).
+   (2) Designing ML/AL-based scheduling mechanisms on large-scale servers to improve system performance, QoS, resource utilization, and save energy.
-   - The latest study is accepted by **<span style="color:#953734;">FAST-2023</span>**.
+   - The study of OSML is accepted by **<span style="color:#953734;">FAST-2023</span>**.
    - The work on using ML to enhance thread scheduling on platforms with a hybird DRAM-NVM memory system is in CCF THPC-2022. [**Link**](https://rdcu.be/cXmO6)
-   - On 26/Nov 2019, the technique report about OSML is available via this [**Link**](/files/OSML___Lei_Liu.pdf).
+   - On 26/Nov 2019, the technique report about OSML is available via this [**Link**](https://arxiv.org/abs/1911.13208).
 OSML uses multiple collaborative ML models to schedule multiple interactive resources for co-located latency-critical services.

    (3) On mobile, leveraging AI/ML technologies to optimize the system energy-efficiency.
 The latest study is in **<span style="color:#953734;">ACM TACO-2024</span>**.